Mahavir Tyagi: Political and parliamentary career

 Tyagi was Chairman of the Direct Taxes Administration Enquiry Committee (1958–59) and in that capacity paved the way, along with the Law Commission, for the Income Tax Act, 1961.

-Aksai chin debate
+Aksai Chin debate

-On 5 December 1961, a year before the Sino-Indian war, Tyagi famously criticised Nehru's statement in the Indian Parliament.
-Nehru had commented : “But, nevertheless, the fact remains that this area is a most extraordinary area in the world so far as terrain is concerned.
-At that rate, no tree grows anywhere in this wide area -- there may be some shrubs.”.
+On 5 December 1961, a year before the Sino-Indian war, Nehru made statements in the Indian Parliament.
+Nehru had commented on Aksai Chin: "Not a blade of grass grows there, 17,000 feet high, inhabitable and we didn't even know where it was."
 Tyagi retorted, pointing to his own bald head: "No hair grows on my head.
 Does it mean that the head has no value?".
-[Discussion, 5 December 1961, Lok Sabha Debates, Vol. LX, 2–8 December 1961, cited in Selected Works of Jawaharlal Nehru, (Second Series), Volume 73, p.
-571] A tense situation that had been developing in the House on the subject of the border conflict was averted as the House dissolved in laughter in which Nehru also joined.
+A tense situation that had been developing in the House on the subject of the border conflict was averted as the House dissolved in laughter in which Nehru also joined.
 Tyagi continued to enjoy an affectionate relationship with Jawaharlal Nehru.
-He served as Chairman of the Public Accounts Committee of Parliament (1962–64).
+He served as the Chairman of the Public Accounts Committee of the Parliament (1962–64).